aarmaanpahuja-sudo/SectorSignal/README.md

 ## Progressive Web App & Notifications

-VexGrid can be installed to a phone home screen from the **Install** page in the app.
+SectorSignal can be installed to a phone home screen from the **Install** page in the app.

 Optional push notifications: